Incognito/rumprun_wiki_wiki/Tutorial:-Kernel-development.md

     at /home/pooka/tmp/demo/br/src/lib/librump/../../sys/rump/../kern/vnode_if.c:835
 ```

-So the problematic change is in frame 6, where we made our change.
+So the problematic change is in frame 6, where we made our edit.
 Still
 in terminal 1:

 ```